Tensor: Spinors

 When changing from one orthonormal basis (called a frame) to another by a rotation, the components of a tensor transform by that same rotation.
 This transformation does not depend on the path taken through the space of frames.
 However, the space of frames is not simply connected (see orientation entanglement and plate trick): there are continuous paths in the space of frames with the same beginning and ending configurations that are not deformable one into the other.
 It is possible to attach an additional discrete invariant to each frame that incorporates this path dependence, and which turns out (locally) to have values of ±1.
 A spinor is an object that transforms like a tensor under rotations in the frame, apart from a possible sign that is determined by the value of this discrete invariant.

-Succinctly, spinors are elements of the spin representation of the rotation group, while tensors are elements of its tensor representations.
+Spinors are elements of the spin representation of the rotation group, while tensors are elements of its tensor representations.
 Other classical groups have tensor representations, and so also tensors that are compatible with the group, but all non-compact classical groups have infinite-dimensional unitary representations as well.